-There are hundreds of niche and legacy software that revolutionize many job functions imaginably – be it HRMS, financial tracking, marketing automation, sales, or supply-chain management.
+There are hundreds of niche and legacy software that revolutionize many job functions imaginably – be it HRMS, financial tracking, marketing automation, sales, logistics, or supply-chain management.

 Currently, the customers and decision-makers are leaning towards a SaaS platform rather than an “on-premise” solution.
 To gain an edge over their competitors, most of the B2b platforms are either available as SaaS or are in the process of moving towards SaaS.

 However, the market intelligence report by CBInsights says that 17% of these platforms fail because they do not provide an engaging user experience.
 So, this is where designing for a B2B SaaS platform plays a significant role.

 Over the years, during our conversations with many of our SaaS clients, we understand that they do realize the importance of UX UI design.
 However, they give higher priority to the asks and demands of the influences/decision-makers/customers.
 Somewhere along the way, they end up ignoring the end-users’ needs, resulting in rather poor user experience.